 - Wood stove – Paired with a canvas tent, these two are a lovely combination for winter camping.
 Wood stoves emit a lot of heat and can even be used as a camping kitchen.

 Tent heaters are not a very common appliance considering the fact that they are only in demand during a certain season except for those that serve dual purposes.
-It is only normal that consumers would have some questions and for the last part of this post, we will answer some of the common ones.
+It is only normal that consumers would have some questions, and in the last part of this post, we will answer some of the common ones.

 Is an electric heater safe to use inside a tent?